Tumornators/DSCI592/README.md

 2. Lung_CT_ML_pipeline.ipynb -Contains the code for the feature extraction and model building, training, testing, validation, and all logistic regression model evaluation metrics
 3. pipeline_updates.ipynb - Contains the code for the image segmentation pipeline
 4. README.md - Contains this README file
-5. EDA.ipynb - Contains all of the Eexploratory Data Analysis performed in this project
+5. EDA.ipynb - Contains all of the Exploratory Data Analysis performed in this project

 Stakeholders and Use: